Residual Elements in Steel

 The strengthening mechanisms in steel include: solid solution strengthening, fine grain size, precipitation, amount of pearlite, dislocations introduced by cold work, and bainitic and martensitic transformations.

 The residuals affect the tensile properties through solid solution strengthening.
-At the low concentrations that the these residuals are present, the yield and tensile strength increment due to solid solution may taken as proportional to solute concentration.
+At the low concentrations that these residuals are present, the yield and tensile strength increment due to solid solution may be taken as proportional to solute concentration.
 Some estimates of strength increments contributed by various residuals are given in Table 3.

-Table 3: Effect of residuals on yield and tensile strength; strength increment per wt%
+Table 3.
+Effect of residuals on yield and tensile strength; strength increment per wt%

 Base Material and Heat Treatment Yield strength, MPa/ksi Tensile strength, MPa/ksi